 Don’t Toss That Parsley

-Most of us see parsley on top of omelets at our favorite brunch spot on the weekend.
+When we think of parsley, we mostly associate it with decoration on our meals at our restaurant.
 And we usually toss it to the side and out it goes to the garbage with the rest of the discarded food scraps.

 But parsley isn’t just for decoration.
 Parsley has many health benefits such as expelling worms, relieving gas, stimulating the normal activity of the digestive system and freshening breath.
 It is believed to help almost every internal organ including the bladder, kidneys, liver, lungs, stomach and thyroid gland.

 - high blood pressure

 - prostate disorders